Low-carb diet and intermittent fasting

 Your body will clue you into your needs, so notice how you feel as you introduce low-carb eating and intermittent fasting into your life.
 What results do you observe?
 Are the side effects clearing or sticking around?
 How’s your energy?
 How are you sleeping?

-As a rule of thumb, once you’re adapted to this way of eating, you should feel good: energized, alert, sleeping well, stable moods, manageable hunger, etc. If things feel off — and persist in feeling off — try shortening your fasts and/or increasing your carbs to see how it helps.
+As a rule of thumb, once you’ve adapted to this way of eating, you should feel good: energized, alert, sleeping well, stable moods, manageable hunger, etc. If things feel off — and persist in feeling off — try shortening your fasts and/or increasing your carbs to see how it helps.

 How much weight you can lose with low carb and intermittent fasting will depend on lots of factors, like how active you are, your age, which intermittent fasting schedule you choose, any medical conditions, and so on.
 So it’s hard (and not super useful) to make a prediction.